?2018 Chrysler Pacifica Hybrid Limited?

 Torque (ft./ lbs.): 262 @ 4,000 rpm

-Drive Train: Transversely mounted front engine / Front-wheel drive.
+Drive Train: Transversely mounted front engine and electric motor / Front-wheel drive.

 Wheelbase: 121.6 inches